UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

+In the previous module, we discussed one of the most important problems in machine learning which was overfitting the second most important problem in machine learning is the ***curse of dimensionality***.

-This affects all learners but it’s especially bad for nearest-neighbour.
+This problem affects most models but this problem is especially bad for 𝑘-NN.

-𝑘 -NN usually works well when the number of dimensions is small but things fall apart quickly as the number of dimensions goes up.
+𝑘-NN works well then the number of dimensions is small but things fall apart fairly quickly as the number of dimensions goes up.

-If there are many irrelevant attributes, 𝑘 -NN is hopelessly confused because all of them contribute to finding similarity between examples.
+If there are many irrelevant features, 𝑘-NN is hopelessly confused because all of them contribute to finding similarities between examples.

-With enough irrelevant attributes, the accidental similarity swamps out meaningful similarity and 𝑘 -NN is no better than random guessing.
+With enough irrelevant features, the accidental similarity between features wipe out any meaningful similarity and 𝑘-NN becomes is no better than random guessing.

 ---